nleiva/ansible-links/README.md

 ## Splunk
 - [Centralize your Automation Logs with Ansible Tower and Splunk Enterprise](https://www.ansible.com/blog/centralize-your-automation-logs-with-ansible-tower-and-splunk-enterprise)
+- [Splunk-Ansible documentation](https://splunk.github.io/splunk-ansible/): Collection of Splunk configuration best practices, written as Ansible playbooks for configuring Splunk Enterprise and Universal Forwarder instances based on a declarative configuration.
+The playbooks are internally-vetted procedures and operations that administer and manage Splunk as done within the company.

 ## Terraform
 - [Ansible vs. Terraform Demystified](https://www.ansible.com/blog/ansible-vs.-terraform-demystified): The two tools are better together and can work in harmony to create a better experience for developers and operations teams.
 By [Sean Cavanaugh](https://github.com/IPvSean).